saezlab/liana/README.md

 of the contents of the original resources.
 However the data of individual resources retrieved from the OmniPath web service is not affected by this, each resource supposed to be identical to its original form, apart from minor processing imperfections.
-OmniPath as a composite resource we use in four
-varieties: the full OmniPath intercellular network, only ligand-receptor interactions, quality filtered (50 percentile consensus score cut off), and ligand-receptor only quality filtered.

-### Random and default
+### Reshuffled and Default Resources

-Moreover, a Randomized resource can be generated via reshuffling any of the abovementioned using the `BiRewire` package, and each tool can be run with its 'Default' resource, the dataset used in its original publication.
+Moreover, a Reshuffled resource can be generated via reshuffling any of the abovementioned using the `BiRewire` package, and each tool can be run with its 'Default' resource, the dataset used in its original publication.